eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/what_trace_is_used_for.md

 Steps:
 - Based on the issue you are experiencing or the performance you want to measure, use the appropriate type of trace.
-- Setup the necessary CoreSight components on the target to capture the trace data you are looking for.
+- Set up the necessary CoreSight components on the target to capture the trace data you want.
 Perform this setup either manually, with code, or with a tool.